Symphony No. 82 (Haydn)

-The Symphony No. 82 in C major, Hoboken 1/82, is the first of the six Paris Symphonies (numbers 82-87) written by Joseph Haydn.
+The Symphony No. 82 in C major, Hoboken 1/82, is the first of the six Paris Symphonies (numbers 82–87) written by Joseph Haydn.
 It is popularly known as the Bear Symphony.

 Background

 The symphony was one of a series of six symphonies commissioned in 1786 by the Concert de la Loge Olympique, a popular concert subscription in Paris (hence the name for the series as a whole).
 Like the other Paris symphonies, "the Bear" was written for the largest orchestral ensemble that Haydn had written for up until that time, including reinforced woodwind parts and a large string section.
 Despite its number, the symphony was actually the last of the six Paris symphonies to be composed.
 It was completed in 1786.

 It was first performed in 1787 in Paris by the Concert de la Loge Olympique, directed by the celebrated musician, Joseph Bologne, Chevalier de Saint-Georges.

+The work was published in Paris by the Imbault firm.
+Haydn's manuscript became the property of the Comte d'Ogny, who had commissioned the work; it resides today in the Bibliothèque Nationale of France and may be viewed online at the website of IMSLP.

 Movements

 The work is in standard four movement form and scored for flute, two oboes, two bassoons, horns and/or trumpets, timpani, continuo (harpsichord) and strings.
 Early conflicting manuscript sources make the exact scoring for the brass unclear.
-Typically, however it is performed with both horns and trumpets.
+Typically, however it is performed with both French horns and trumpets.